ruslanguns/dotfiles/ansible/README.md

 ## Available Roles

 The following roles are defined in this project.
-Their behavior can be customized by passing variables via the `just` command using `-- "-e variable=value"` syntax (note the `--` separator to pass arguments to ansible-playbook).
+Their behavior can be customized by passing variables via extra arguments.

 ### `blackbox_exporter`